andstor/text-generation/README.md

 ```

 ### Complete generation
 Complete generation is done by providing both an input data column and a reference data column.
 This will make the model use the whole prompt as input.
 By setting `--max_new_tokens` to `auto`, all the unused embedding space is used to generate as much as possible.
+The maximum number of position embeddings allowed can also be manually specified by setting the `--block_size`.
 The maximum number of tokens in the input can be truncated (from the left) by setting `--max_window_size`, thus allowing for a longer output (`--max_new_tokens`).

 #### Example
 The following example will generate samples from the test split of the [methods2test_small](https://huggingface.co/datasets/andstor/methods2test_small) dataset using the greedy decoding strategy.
 The output will be saved to the `output` directory.